open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 Choose a manufactured metal object, such as a metal weapon or a suit of heavy or medium metal armor, that you can see within range.
-You cause the object to glow red-­‐‑hot.
+You cause the object to glow red-­hot.
 Any creature in physical contact with the object takes 2d8 fire damage when you cast the spell.
 Until the spell ends, you can use a bonus action on each of your subsequent turns to cause this damage again.